Frequently Asked Questions

 A few dates to note include:

-- Census Day: The last day for students to add or drop a class from their schedule without receiving a penalty.
+- Census Day: The last day for students to drop a class from their schedule without receiving a penalty.
 Dropping a course by census day means the course will be removed from the student’s schedule as if they were never enrolled in the course.

 - Last Withdrawal: The last day to withdraw from an individual course and earn a “W” for a grade.

 - Review Day: The Day before final exams begin.
 Class meetings, activities, and exams end prior to Review Day.

 Student Schedules, Withdrawals and Academic Calendar